failgood/failgood/README.md

 ## Autotest

-This is an experimental feature from the early days of failgood, but it still works.
+This is an experimental feature from the early days of Failgood, but it still works.
 Stay tuned for improved autotest support in the future or use the current version it like described below, and tell me what you think about it.

 Add a main method that just runs autotest: